Argos give veteran defensive lineman Ricky Foley his walking papers

+In February, veteran slotback Andre Durie tweeted he was no longer playing for Toronto after 10 seasons with the club.
+Durie declined to elaborate, but the move fuelled speculation of a falling out between the organization and one of its most popular players at a time when it was without a GM and head coach after Jim Barker was fired and Scott Milanovich resigned to become an assistant coach with the NFL’s Jacksonville Jaguars.

+That left assistant GM Spencer Zimmerman in charge of football operations until Jim Popp was hired as GM on Feb.
+28.

 The six-foot-two, 258-pound Foley was in his second stint with Toronto.
-He joined the Argos in 2010 and remained through the 2012 season before spending the 2013 ad 2014 campaigns with the Saskatchewan Roughriders.
+The veteran defensive end joined the Argos in 2010 and remained through the 2012 season before spending the 2013 ad 2014 campaigns with the Saskatchewan Roughriders.

-The Argos made the move official in a statement.
-But before that, Foley took to social media to release the news.
+The Argos made the move official in a statement after Foley took to social media to release the news.

-“Released via text message by the assistant GM smh...Way to keep it classy #Argos,” he tweeted.

 Foley rejoined the Argos in 2015.
 The 34-year-old native of Courtice, Ont., played in 76 career regular-season games and five playoff contests with Toronto, registering 184 tackles, 20 sacks, two forced fumbles and an interception.